liburngoding/Web-Desa-Sungai-Belidak-2022/README.md

 ## About Project
 How to migrate and run this :
-- fill .env file to your database settings
+- fill .env file with your database settings
 - delete $categories = Category::all(); in routes/web.php
 - delete ['categories' => $categories] in routes/web.php
 - enter command "php artisan migrate:fresh --seed"